sunday32/How-to-Setup-Unity-for-Xbox-Console-or-Universal-Windows-Platform/README.md

 ## 1. Get your License First
 ---------------------------------------------------------------------------------
 1. Getting your Microsoft Partner Center Account
 	> NOTE : Only $20 USD Membership Last Forever Only 1 Time Payment!

-> NOTE : Why is this needed it gives you Developer Access on your Xbox and Lets you Place your [UWP] Universal Windows Platform or Game App on the [Xbox] Microsoft Store!
+	> IMPORTANT : Why is this needed it gives you Developer Access on your Xbox and Lets you Place your [UWP] Universal Windows Platform or Game App on the [Xbox] Microsoft Store!

 3. Visiting Xbox Registration Site
 	Link : https://www.xbox.com/en-US/publish